EmanHerawy/EigenWatcher/README.md

   - Severity is always set to "Info" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
   - Mention any other type of metadata fields included with this alert.
+- EIGENWATCHER-9
+  - Fired when a transaction to removed Strategy from Deposit Whitelist  in EigenLayer's Strategy manger is detected.
+  - Severity is always set to "Info" (mention any conditions where it could be something else)
+  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Mention any other type of metadata fields included with this alert.
+- EIGENWATCHER-10
+  - Fired when a transaction to add Strategy to Deposit Whitelist  in EigenLayer's Strategy manger is detected.
+  - Severity is always set to "Info" (mention any conditions where it could be something else)
+  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Mention any other type of metadata fields included with this alert.
+- EIGENWATCHER-11
+  - Fired daily to summarize EigenLayer's main activities e.g. total funds deposited in EigenLayer's strategy manager, total funds queued for withdrawal from EigenLayer's delegation manager, total amount of withdrawn Eth or LSTs.
+  - Severity is always set to "Info" (mention any conditions where it could be something else)
+  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Mention any other type of metadata fields included with this alert.

 ## Test Data